Substra/substra/docs/local_install_skaffold.md

 # Local install of Substra using kubernetes and skaffold

-This guide will help you run the Substra platform on your machine with a 2 organisations setup.
+This guide will help you run the Substra platform on your machine in development mode, with a 2 organisations setup.

 - [Setup](#setup)
   - [1.
 Get the source code](#1-get-the-source-code)